 With all that said, having used the camera over a couple of days we were left scratching around to try and find fault.
 When it comes to creative professional tools the 1D X Mark II is not just a worthy successor to the original, it's an astounding high-speed DSLR in its own right.

-PREVIEW: Canon EOS 1D X II review
+Read our full review: Canon EOS 1D X II review

 Ok, so Nikon can't quite match the 1D X II in the speed stakes (or buffer capacity from our tests), but it's got more than enough pop for most pros.